typst/typst/tests/typ/code/comment.typ

 A// you
 B

-// Block comment does not act as spacing.
+// Block comment does not act as spacing, nested block comments.
 C/*
  /* */
 */D